darenju/react-flip-page/src/markdown/docs.md

 Similar to `showHint`, this option will show a finger swipe gesture on the component to help the user understand they can move the pages.

+You may style this with the `.rfp-swipeHint` CSS class.
+See examples for more details.

+### showTouchHint

+Type: `boolean`

+Default: `false`

+Similar to `showHint`, this option will show a finger touch gesture on the component to help the user understand they can move the pages.

-You may style this with the `.rfp-hint` CSS class.
+You may style this with the `.rfp-touchHint` CSS class.
 See examples for more details.

 ### style